 - Recordings will be available when all of the webinars have been held.

-You can access materials from the Webinars and the recording Webinar 3: Technology-Infused Curriculum here: http://savavr.com/webinar.html.
+You can access materials from the Webinars and the recordings of Webinars 3 and 4: Technology-Infused Curriculum and Parental Role in Heritage Language Learning here: http://savavr.com/webinar.html.

 Webinar 1: School Models and Practices

 October 28, 2021

 The professional enthusiasm of teachers is the first step in creating a worthwhile learning experience.
 Enthusiasm and teaching expertise are essential but often not sufficient elements for establishing a successful and engaging school environment.
 This webinar focuses on the foundational elements of heritage language schools, such as organizational structure, management, leadership, and institutional practices.
 A model of institutional support services needed for teachers and learners to succeed in their educational efforts will be examined.
 Special attention will be given to the process of making informed and proactive decisions about the direction that schools should take to position themselves in the ever-changing 21st century educational milieu.